CDRT/docs/bios/settings/thinkcenter/startup.md

 1.  **Disabled** - Default.
 2. Enabled.

-**NOTE:** Disabling the prompts will not affect the function of a specific key.
+?> Disabling the prompts will not affect the function of a specific key.

 <!-- TODO: add WMI
 | WMI Setting name | Values | SVP Req'd | AMD/Intel |